COVESA/ifex/README.md

 _(regardless of which venv tool you use)_

-Install the vsc-tool provided modules into your virtual environment)
+Install the IFEX provided modules into your virtual environment)
 ```
 python setup.py develop